spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/rootlets-based-registration/before-starting.rst

 This rootlets-based registration tutorial is separate from the previous registration tutorials, meaning it can be run standalone.

 #.
-Make sure that you are working with a copy of SCT 7.0 or higher, and have an up-to-date copy of the PAM50 template:
+Make sure that you are working with SCT 7.0 or higher, and have an up-to-date copy of the PAM50 template:

    .. code:: sh